Nethereum/Nethereum.Docs/docs/ethereum-and-clients/geth.md

 [//]: # (CJuan> I couldn't run that script, your help is welcome)

 #### Shell script

+Make sure to make your script executable: ` chmod +x startgeth.sh ` You can start the script from the directory where it sits: ` ./startgeth.sh `
 ```
 rm -rf devChain/chainData
 rm -rf devChain/dapp